dchristl/macless-haystack/firmware/nrf5x/README.md

-## Headless Haystack Firmware for NRF51 and NRF52
+## Macless Haystack Firmware for NRF51 and NRF52

 This project contains an battery-optimized firmware for the Nordic NRF5x chips from [acalatrava](https://github.com/acalatrava/openhaystack-firmware).
 So all credits goes to him.
 After flashing our firmware, the device sends out Bluetooth Low Energy advertisements such that it can be found by [Apple's Find My network](https://developer.apple.com/find-my/).